Huaraz: Layout

 Huaraz in its beginning had an architecture composed of circular houses, after that, they were demolished in order to build square houses and narrow streets on a grid plan.
 The main square used to be wide and was signed at downtown, it was surrounded by the Big Cathedral, the city hall, the jail, the governor in colonial times established his residence in Huaraz, for that reason the city was elevated to the category of region capital.

 Of the quiet, silent, old city with big mansions made of mud and gabled-roofs with narrow streets, only José Olaya street remains.
 It was declared a national heritage site, because the 1970s earthquake destroyed 95% of the city and all the traditional and colonial architecture disappeared, except Olaya Street, robbing the city of its traditional identity.

 The grid plan of Huaraz has changed and disappeared the original composition of four neighbourhoods, as La Soledad (downtown), Belén, Huarupampa and San Francisco.

 For its rebuilding after the earthquake, the government had to demolish the damaged houses.
 After that, the city was planned with a modern physiognomy like wide streets and avenues with central gardens.
 Colonial architecture doesn't exist, it was modernized in its own Andean style of gabled roofs.
 The city has a modern and planned design, made for Gunther-Seminario Company.
 Despite that the city grows in a disorganized way.
-In the other hand, the city had a great commercial movement, and good-quality touristic services, so the fast process of urbanization, had the consequence of irregular neighbourhoods.
+On the other hand, the city had a great commercial movement, and high-quality tourist services.
+Nevertheless, the rapid urbanization resulted in irregular neighbourhoods.

 The city grew in a longitudinal way from north to south, Only in central downtown there are buildings with more than 3 or 4 floors.
 Many of the buildings were modified, in order to rent apartments and lofts.